scarlosteixeira/Tetris-game/README.md

 #### Canvas

-Using canvas for this project was a personal challenge that, until then, had not been addressed in the course.

-I had to learn how to use Canvas, due to the limited time I had to work on the project, it became a challenge to learn how to use it and implement it in the project.
+When working on my project, I faced a personal challenge of using canvas, which had not been addressed in the course.
+Due to limited time, I had to quickly learn how to use it and implement it in my project.

-You can see below a code snippet from canvas configuration for main and next piece screen width, height, and piece sizes, also an event listener to auto resize them when screen size changes.
+I wrote the following code snippet to configure the canvas for the main and next piece screens.
+Firstly, I set the canvas width to about 20% of the user's screen size using ctx.canvas.width = window.innerWidth * 0.214 and the canvas height to twice the width using ctx.canvas.height = ctx.canvas.width * 2.
+Since the playable field has 10 columns and 20 rows, I also defined the canvas size for the next piece.
+I then calculated the cell size, which is the width and height in pixels for drawing each tetromino single square, by dividing the width of the canvas by 10.

+To make the interface dynamic and responsive, I added an event listener to the window that listens for a resize event.
+When triggered, the canvas sizes are recalculated using the same formulas as before, and the cell size is updated accordingly.

+Overall, I successfully used canvas in my project, and with the help of this code snippet, I was able to configure the canvas to adapt to different screen sizes.

 ``` javascript
 // * canvas sizing